-This course will include complex number system, remainder theore factor theorem, synthetic division, solutions of polynomial equation determinants, matrices, symmetric functions, and discriminants, Pre quisite: Analytic Geometry 114.
+This course will include complex number system, remainder theorem, factor theorem, synthetic division, solutions of polynomial equations, determinants, matrices, symmetric functions, and discriminants.
+Prerequisite: Analytic Geometry 114.

 D. E. 213.
-Differential Equations, (Credit: 3 semester hours).
+Differential Equations.
+(Credit: 3 semester hours).

 This course is made to meet the needs of engineering students.
-T following topics are included in the course of study: equations of the order, singular solutions, linear equations with constant coefficie miscellaneous methods of solving equations of higher order than first, with geometric and physical applications.
-Three lecture hours week for 18 weeks.
+The following topics are included in the course of study: equations of the 1st. order, singular solutions, linear equations with constant coefficient, miscellaneous methods of solving equations of higher order than the first, with geometric and physical applications.
+Three lecture hours per week for 18 weeks.
 Prerequisite: Calculus 223 or 225.